 Price the cost of an airline ticket for yourself, plus any other expenses with travelling such as hotels, car rentals etc.

 7. Medical Issues

-Your parents could end up sick- and you may need to spend time away from home for an extended period of time to get them into a nursing home or perhaps caregiver for a while – and Yes, you may again have some work coverage or Unemployment Caregiver insurance – but it’s not going to be anywhere equal to what your job was or is paying you.
+Your parents could end up sick- and you may need to spend time away from home for an extended period to get them into a nursing home or perhaps a caregiver for a while – and Yes, you may again have some work coverage or Unemployment Caregiver insurance – but it’s not going to be anywhere equal to what your job was or is paying you.